lukmanr/CLVPipelines/components/automl_tables/docs/log_metrics.md

 ### Description
 The component retrieves *the latest* performance evaluation for a given trained AutoML tables model and writes it as a KFP Markdown artifact.
 The artifact can be inspected in the KFP UI.
 Currently, only the regression evaluation metrics are supported.

+The component also retrieves the value of a metric which name is passed in the `primary_metric` argument and logs it a a pipeline metric.